Towards a cluster structure on trigonometric zastava

 \ssec{contents}{Contents} In~\refs{node} the moduli spaces $\dZ^\alpha\subset\hZ^\alpha$ and $\oY^\alpha\subset Y^\alpha$ are introduced.
 In~\refs{sympl} a bivector field on $\oY^\alpha$ is introduced and the resulting Poisson bracket $\{,\}_\trig$ on $\dZ^\alpha$ is computed in coordinates $(w_{i,r},y_{i,r})$.
 The technicalities of this computation occupy the bulk of the present note.
 In~\refs{slice} we compare the rational Poisson bracket on the slices $\CW^{\lambda^*}_{\mu^*}\subset\Gr_G$ with the Poisson bracket $\{,\}_\rat$ on the monopole moduli space $\oZ^\alpha$.
 We also compare the trigonometric Poisson bracket on the slices $\Fl^{w_0\times\lambda^*}_{w_0\times\mu^*}\subset\Fl_G$ with the Poisson bracket $\{,\}_\trig$ on the periodic monopole moduli space $\dZ^\alpha$. \refs{clus} contains a few comments on the cluster structures.
 Finally, the Appendix~\refs{append} by Galyna Dobrovolska identifies our cluster structure on $\dZ^\alpha$ for $G=SL_2$ with the one of~\cite{agsv}.

 \ssec{ack}{Acknowledgments} We are grateful to the organizers of the 10th Lunts Summer School ``Cluster Algebras" where this note was conceived.
 We are much obliged to R.~Bezrukavnikov, A.~Braverman, B.~Feigin, V.~Fock, D.~Gaiotto, M.~Gekhtman, J.~Kamnitzer, B.~Leclerc, H.~Nakajima, M.~Shapiro and M.~Yakimov for their generous and patient explanations.
-The paper was prepared within the framework of a subsidy granted to the HSE by the Government of the Russian Federation for the implementation of the Global Competitiveness Program.
+This work has been funded by the Russian Academic Excellence Project `5-100'.
 L.R. was supported by Russian President grant MK-2121.2014.1.

 \sec{node}{Trigonometric zastava}